veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 * Avocado
 * Olive oil

+Note, there is incorrect information online about a "toxic monunsaturated fat" called Erucic acid.

+Erucic acid is toxic to rats in high quantities, but has been found to not be toxic to any other animals, including humans.

 ## Polyunsaturated Fats

 Neither Omega 3 nor Omega 6 are "good" or "bad".
 Rather, you need to eat a correct ratio of these two fats to be healthy.